In Defense of the Damned 2019: Criminal Defense Seminar

 Schedule subject to change up until course start date

-Approved for 56 CLE credits, including 2 hours for ethics, by the Wyoming State Bar.
+Approved for 56 hours of CLE, including 2 hours of ethics, by the Wyoming State Bar.

 Because of high demand for this course, attendees will be chosen based on caseload and other factors determined by faculty.
 Early registration does not guarantee a seat in this course.

 Course registration closes on Monday, June 17, 2019 unless the course is full prior to that.

 Several articles are offered as supporting reading materials as a part of your course.
 Printed copies will not be provided to you.
 Download the TLC course materials https://www.triallawyerscollege.org/register-for-a-course/course-materials/